awsdocs/aws-kms-developer-guide/doc_source/grants.md

 A condition that limits the permissions in the grant\.
 Currently, AWS KMS supports grant constraints based on the [encryption context](concepts.md#encrypt_context) in the request for a cryptographic operation\.
 For details, see [Using grant constraints](create-grant-overview.md#grant-constraints)\.

 **Grant ID**  <a name="terms-grant-id"></a>
 The unique identifier of a grant for a KMS key\.
-You can use a grant, along with a [key identifier](concepts.md#key-id), to identify a grant in a [RetireGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_RetireGrant.html) or [RevokeGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_RevokeGrant.html) request\.
+You can use a grant ID, along with a [key identifier](concepts.md#key-id), to identify a grant in a [RetireGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_RetireGrant.html) or [RevokeGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_RevokeGrant.html) request\.

 **Grant operations**  <a name="terms-grant-operations"></a>
 The AWS KMS operations that you can allow in a grant\.
+If you specify other operations, the [CreateGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateGrant.html) request fails with a `ValidationError` exception\.
 These are also the operations that accept a [grant token](#grant_token)\.
 For detailed information about these permissions, see the [AWS KMS permissions](kms-api-permissions-reference.md)\.
-These operations actually represent permission to use the operation\.
+These grant operations actually represent permission to use the operation\.
 Therefore, for the `ReEncrypt` operation, you can specify `ReEncryptFrom`, `ReEncryptTo`, or both `ReEncrypt*`\.
 The grant operations are:
 + Cryptographic operations
   + [Decrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html)